 12. Sewing and Clothing business

-It is a great business for stay-at-home moms or someone looking to make some extra money.
+It is one of the great business ideas for stay-at-home moms or crafters looking to make some extra money.

 There are a few things you should know before taking the plunge.
 You’ll need some basic knowledge on how to use a sewing machine and cut patterns, but after that, it’s possible for people of all skill levels can make simple items like pillowcases and dish towels until they get better at their craft.

 Those who have mastered using their machines might want to try making clothes or accessories – with custom designs available too!
 Hair bows, headbands, totes bags…